 For newly hired employees, the first year of employment is considered a probationary period.
-During this period employees will receive a performance appraisal at the end of four (4) months, eight (8) months, and twelve (12) months as a means of determining integration into the Clovis Community College work force, job learning progress, attendance, and any other feature of the individual's job that is important for job success and significant to a retention decision.
+During this period, employees will receive a performance appraisal at the end of four (4) months, eight (8) months, and twelve (12) months as a means of determining such job characteristics as adjustment to employment conditions, integration into the Clovis Community College work force, job learning progress, attendance, and any other feature of the individual's job that is important for job success and significant to a retention decision.